 Regional city averages across the two 5-year periods were relatively stable (Fig 3A).
 The median regional NDVI changed by more than 0.01 in only four geographic regions: Melanesia (-0.018), South-eastern Asia (-0.022), Sub-Saharan Africa (-0.010) and Eastern Asia (+0.014).
 The regional spread of absolute changes in NDVI ranged from 0.028 in Southern Europe to 0.095 in Eastern Asia.
 Every region had cities that became greener and others that became less green from 2014-2018 to 2019-2023.

 There was a similarly large spread within each region and notable differences across regions in percent change (Fig. 3B).
 The median percent change was greater than 5% in South-eastern Asia (-6.3%) and Eastern Asia (+6.2%).
-Sub-Saharan Africa had 6 of the 10 cities with the largest percent decreases from 2014-18 to 2019-23.
+Sub-Saharan Africa had 6 of the 10 cities with the largest percent decreases in NDVI from 2014-18 to 2019-23.
 By contrast, 39 of the top 50 cities with the greatest percent increase in NDVI between these two time periods were in Eastern Asia.
 The relative magnitude of percent changes in NDVI generally mirrored changes in absolute terms.
 However, there were more positive outliers and fewer negative outliers when considering relative compared to absolute changes.